penoonan/app/README.md

 The best way to install Sketch will depend on the type of project you are installing it into.

 ###Installing into Fresh Projects
-If you are installing into a fresh installation of Wordpress, or an installation that doesn't already have a `composer.json` file and `\vendor` directory, feel free to just use [Composer](http://www.getcomposer.org).
-In your terminal, navigate to the root of your Wordpress project, and install Sketch with one command:
+If you are installing into a Wordpress project that doesn't already have a `composer.json` file and `\vendor` directory, you can install Sketch in one step with [Composer](http://www.getcomposer.org).
+In your terminal, navigate to the root of your Wordpress project, and run the following command:

 * `composer create-project sketch/app -s dev your-app-name-goes-here --prefer-dist`